thheller/calva-cljs-testbed/README.md

 If then set `moduleResolution` to `node16`, TS compilation succeeds, but the shadow-cljs compiler errors above still occur.
 [This Slack convo about the above error](https://clojurians.slack.com/archives/C6N245JGG/p1612767381070600) points toward using es2015 (es6) module output as the solution.

-If I then set `module` in `tsconfig.json` to `es6`, I still get the same errors from shadow-cljs, but if I change the imports in `./out/foo.js` manually from:
+If we then set `module` in `tsconfig.json` to `es6`, we still get the same errors from shadow-cljs, but if we change the imports in `./out/foo.js` manually from:

 ```javascript
 import * as vscode from "vscode";